No Man's Land

 Director of Photography: David Garrett Byars

-NO MAN'S LAND gives a detailed, on-the-ground account of the 2016 standoff between protestors occupying Oregon's Malheur National Wildlife Refuge and federal authorities.
+NO MAN'S LAND gives a detailed, on-the-ground account of the 2016 standoff between federal authorities and protestors, led by Cliven Bundy's sons Ammon and Ryan, occupying Oregon's Malheur National Wildlife Refuge.
 What began as a protest to condemn the sentencing of two ranchers quickly morphed into a catchall for those eager to register their militant antipathy toward the federal government.
 During the 41-day siege, director David Byars was granted remarkable access to the inner workings of the insurrection as the protestors went about the daily business of engaging in an armed occupation.

 "What a great film!...Could lead to a whole semester...teaching about political theory, public lands, myth-making, and Western history."
 Dr. John Freemuth, Exec.
 Dir.
 Andrus Center for Public Policy, Boise State

 NO MAN'S LAND documents the occupation from inception to its dramatic demise and tells the story of those on the inside of this movement - the ideologues, the disenfranchised, and the dangerously quixotic, attempting to uncover what draws Americans to the edge of revolution.